John-R-Wallace-NOAA/R_Wrapper_for_DOS_XTide/README.md

 Install DOS XTide from: https://flaterco.com/files/xtide/xtide-2.15-DOS.zip onto Oracle VM VirtualBox WinXP running under Win10.
 - Read the README.DOS file - make note of "If using a DOS box (CMD.EXE) in a 32-bit version of Windows, LFN and DPMI should just work.".
 - Setting the environmental variables didn't seem to work, but XTide worked without them for results for my local area.
-- I ignored and README.DOS instructions to use unzip32.exe and just used Win10's Windows Explorer (right-click on a .zip file) and then moved the files into WinXP.
+- I ignored the README.DOS instructions to use unzip32.exe and just used Win10's Windows Explorer (right-click on a .zip file) and then moved the files into WinXP.
 - There are very helpful settings in Oracle VM VirtualBox to get copy and paste and drag and drop to work across the Windows barrier.

 Download: https://flaterco.com/files/xtide/harmonics-dwf-20191229-free.tar.xz; rename harmonics-dwf-20191229-free.tcd to harmonics.tcd and put it in the main XTide directory.